reidfalconer/14D001_spatial_cv/README.md

 **Description:**
 - Cross-validation is a popular computational method used for model assessment and selection.
 However, with spatial data, many of the independence assumptions behind cross validation break down (due to spatial autocorrelation (SAC)).
 Therefore, this analysis will conduct an in-depth study of cross-validation methods for model assessment and selection on spatial data.

-**Course Relevance:**
-- Cross-validation
-- The bias-variance tradeoff for regression inference and prediction
-- Fundamentals of regression

-**Course Extension:**
-- This analysis goes beyond what was taught in class as it looks at alternative cross-validation strategies and how to deal with the presence of spatial autocorrelation.

-**References:**
-- Racine, J., 2000.
-Consistent cross-validatory model-selection for dependent data: hv-block cross-validation.
-Journal of econometrics, 99(1), pp.39-61.
-- Hijmans, R.J., 2012.
-Cross‐validation of species distribution models: removing spatial sorting bias and calibration with a null model.
-Ecology, 93(3), pp.679-688.
-- Zhang, H. and Wang, Y., 2010.
-Kriging and cross‐validation for massive spatial data.
-Environmetrics: The official journal of the International Environmetrics Society, 21(3‐4), pp.290-304.
-- Roberts, D.R., Bahn, V., Ciuti, S., Boyce, M.S., Elith, J., Guillera‐Arroita, G., Hauenstein, S., Lahoz‐Monfort, J.J., Schröder, B., Thuiller, W. and Warton, D.I., 2017.
-Cross‐validation strategies for data with temporal, spatial, hierarchical, or phylogenetic structure.
-Ecography, 40(8), pp.913-929.

 **Results:**
 <p align="center">
   <img src="./images/plot_1.png" alt="browse_by_tech"